SuperOfficeDocs/superoffice-docs/release-notes/mobile/index.md

 uid: news-mobile-crm
 description: Release notes.
 What's new in SuperOffice mobile CRM
-author: SuperOffice AS – Research and Development so.date: 09.19.2023
+author: SuperOffice AS – Research and Development so.date: 01.24.2024
+so.version.mobile: 10.2
-keywords: mobile, CallerID, notification, request, ticket, quote, custom tasks, new button, SharePoint, filter, request, dashboard so.topic: reference so.client: mobile so.audience: person so.audience.tooltip: SuperOffice Mobile CRM so.version.mobile: 10.2 so.client: mobile so.audience: person so.audience.tooltip: SuperOffice Mobile CRM
+keywords: mobile, CallerID, notification, request, ticket, quote, custom task, new button, SharePoint, filter, request, dashboard so.topic: reference so.client: mobile so.audience: person so.audience.tooltip: SuperOffice Mobile CRM